Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Propeller Car Race [Applied: 6, Max: 5]

 Since only one is extra, I shall extend the withdrawal deadline till 19/09/2023 11:59PM
-> If no one withdraws, then selection will be based on first come first serve basis
+> If no one withdraws, then selection will be based on who is participating in least number of events
+> then, in case of clash, priority will be given as first come first serve.

     Rishikesh Kasireddy
     Mohd Shozab